Robert_Boucher

 it similar to an OJTI in the field.
 If you own up to your mistake and learn from it - it’s probably not gonna be on the -25, maybe a positive control write up.
 You pull an attitude or argue with me? a1 all day.

-Depends, we have OJTIs that right up A1 for no actual losses or situations that you fix
+Depends, we have OJTIs that write up A1 for no actual losses or situations that you fix

 Yeah.
 “Oh well you descended this guy to xxx and realized he clips this higher terrain and stopped him above it, but you gave the initial clearance below the terrain, so A1”